openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 Yes, it really is that simple.

-### Where is the test directory?
+### Where are the OpenJDK tests?

-Within an OpenJDK forest, the langtools/ and jdk/ repositories each have a test/ directory.
-The directory and its contents will be created automatically when you clone either of those repositories.
+Within a recent version of an OpenJDK repo, the `test/` directory contains three separate test suites:

+* `test/hotspot/jtreg`: tests for the HotSpot JVM
-The jdk/test directory contains tests for the main JRE API and related tools.
-The langtools/test directory contains tests for the javac, javadoc, javah and javap tools.
+* `test/jdk`: tests for the main JDK API and related tools
+* `test/langtools`: tests for the javac, javadoc, javap and jshell tools

+In older versions of OpenJDK, these directories were in `test` subdirectories of the `hotspot`, `jdk` and `langtools` repositories.

 ### Why not have separate test workspaces that only contain tests?